Marble Falls High School

 Marble Falls High School (MFHS) is a public high school in Marble Falls, Texas, USA, and a part of the Marble Falls Independent School District.
+The school is classified as a 4A school by the UIL.
+For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency.

 The school has an aerospace and engineering program for students interested in these career paths.